-Where house painting is concerned, one of the prime objectives is to ensure that the paint remains bonded to its substrate and that it retains its essential properties for as long as possible.
+Where house painting is concerned, one of the prime objectives is to ensure that paint remains bonded to its substrate and that it retains its essential properties for as long as possible.
 Selection of the right paint materials is absolutely crucial in achieving this objective.

-The primary function of architectural paint is to protect metals, wood, and other materials against corrosion and decay.
+The primary function of architectural coating is to protect metals, wood, and other materials against corrosion and decay.
 In order to better differentiate between different grades of paint, it is necessary to have at least some understanding of what raw materials go into every can of paint.